The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \end{itemize}

-We end this introduction with a word on references.
-The bases of Thurston's theory of surfaces including hyperbolic structures, geodesic lamination, Teichm\"uller spaces and mapping class groups are contained in Chapter 8 of his lecture notes \cite{Th4} and in his article \cite{Th2}, with more details and developments in \cite{FLP}, \cite{HP} and {CB}.
+Let us say now a word on references.
+The bases of Thurston's theory of surfaces including hyperbolic structures, geodesic lamination, Teichm\"uller spaces and mapping class groups are contained in Chapter 8 of his lecture notes \cite{Th4} and in his article \cite{Th2}, with more details and developments in \cite{FLP}, \cite{HP} and \cite{CB}.
 In the next section, we shall give references for Thurston's theory of best Lipschitz maps and Thurston's metric on Teichm\"uller space.
+At the same time, we shall provide details for some constructions of Thurston that were only sketched in his paper \cite{ThS}, at a few times slightly correcting some of the statements.

+In October 2012, a workshop with the title ``Thurston's metric on Teichm\"uller space" was organized at the IAM in Palo Alto.
+A list of open problems was compiled by Weixu Su during that workshop, and an updated list, compiled by the same author, was published in Volume V of the Handbook of Teichm\"uller theory \cite{Su-Problems}.
+The work in the present paper answers positively two questions of the updated list, viz.

+\textbf{Problem 2.3.} (K. Rafi) \textit{What properties of the hyperbolic surface are determined by the Thurston infinitesimal norm?}

+\textbf{Problem 2.6.} (Collective) \textit{Is each local isometry of Teichm\"uller space with the Thurston metric induced by an element of the extended mapping class group?}